jflaksjd/webcoffee/README.md

 ![Alt text](img/WebCoffee_controller.png?raw=true "Microcontroller design")

 ## Meassuring the temperature
 As a first step I wanted to find out, how good or bad the built-in thermostat in the Rancilio Silvia does its job.
-So I just put a temperature sensor on the boiler, wrote some simple code to read the temperature from the DS18B20 temp. sensor and publish it as a json REST call on a simple HTTP web server on the ESP8266.For the client I wrote a simple shell script, that regularly polls the web-server and writes the temperature to a log file on my Mac.
+So I just put a temperature sensor on the boiler and wrote some code to read the temperature from the DS18B20 temp. sensor on the ESP8266.
+The temperature is publish it as a REST service (JSON) on a simple HTTP web server on the ESP8266.
+For the client I wrote a shell script that regularly polls the web server and writes the temperature to a log file.

 Here is the resulting graph:
 ![Alt text](img/ranc_silvia_temp_curve.png?raw=true "Rancilio Silvia Temperature Curve")